Found the perfect home to rent? Now it's time to get to grips with the paperwork that's about to come your way.

 The holding deposit

-The lettings agent may now ask you for a holding deposit of typically around one week’s rent.
-This will effectively pay for the property to be taken off the market while checks get underway.
+The letting agent may ask you for a holding deposit of a maximum one week’s rent.
+This effectively pays for the property to be taken off the market while checks get underway.

 If you don’t sign the tenancy agreement after this point, the lettings agent is within its rights to withhold some, or even all, of the holding deposit depending on the costs it has incurred.
-But if it’s the agent that walks away, the whole amount should be refunded to you.
+But they can only keep the holding deposit for a maximum of 14 days.

 Proof of who you are and where you live

 You’ll need to present some original photo ID such as a passport, birth certificate or driving licence.
-To prove your address, you’ll need to supply a utility bill, bank statement or letter from your employer.
-All documents must be less than three months old.
+To prove your address, you’ll need to supply a utility bill, bank statement or letter from your employer, all of which must be less than three months old.

 Your Right to Rent

-Since February 2016, the law requires all landlords (or lettings agents on their behalf) to check tenants have a legal right to live and rent in the UK.
+Although this is being challenged in the high court, the law currently requires all landlords (or letting agents on their behalf) to check tenants have a legal right to live and rent in the UK.

 Every tenant will need to provide an original document that proves their immigration status, such as a UK passport or a biometric residence permit with unlimited leave.
 The agent will then take copies.